mcoram/primrec/raison d'être.md

 systematically exploring the kinds of functions that are simple under that system seems important.

-So far I have discovered, for example, that 31=2^5-1 is simpler than 26 in the sense that I can write a primitive recursive expression for 31 that involves only 21 symbols, but 26 requires more.
-27, on the other hand, is the same complexity as 31.
+So far I have discovered, for example, that 15 is simpler than 13 and 14 in the sense that I can write a primitive recursive expression for 15 that involves only 17 symbols, but 13 and 14 require 18 and 19 respectively.
 I have also "discovered" a lot of sequences of integers that appear (with proper histories and significance) in the Online Encyclopedia of Integer Sequences and some that don't, but maybe should.
 (See [notes.txt](https://github.com/mcoram/primrec/blob/master/notes.txt)